One thing I love doing in my garden is observing patterns and witnessing nature.

 I’m also guilty of doing that (with a homemade cayenne, garlic or dish soap spray), other times I let things unfold first.
 Like the ladybugs I’ve witnessed thriving because I lost my spring kale to aphids.
 My crops failed, but the ladybugs were happy and in abundance because of the increased food supply.
 The ecosystem balance managed to restore itself and my aphid problems were diminished for the rest of the year because the aphid predators helped me.

-Learning which are the good bugs, and which are the bad bugs and attracting the good bugs to eat the bad ones is an excellent way of using biodiversity for pest control.
+You can also help by attracting the good bugs to eat the bad ones is an excellent way of using biodiversity for pest control.

 The truth is gardening is about growing food, but it’s also about finding a balance with pests and pollination.